 Integrated BBA-MBA: The five-year integrated programme in Management is an innovative course that combines the undergraduate and postgraduate programmes - BBA & MBA.
 The first three years (under graduation period) comprise of Six Semesters as per National Education Policy 2020 (two semesters in each year).
 The fourth and fifth years (the post-graduation period) will have a total of six terms, with three terms in each of the two years.
 The Programme provides an opportunity to exit at the end of third year.
-The students who complete the five-year programme are awarded two degrees," Bachelor of Business Administration" at the end of three years.
+The students who complete the five-year programme are awarded two degrees," Bachelor of Business Administration" at the end of three years & "Master of Business Administration" at the end of Five years.